Gundalai-Batkhuu/data-pipeline-AWS/project-description.md

 ---
 title: "Data preparation pipeline hosted on AWS"
-publishedAt: "2024-11-08"
+publishedAt: "2023-06-08"
 summary: "A data preparation pipeline hosted on AWS using Kedro framework."
 tags: "AWS, Data engineering"
 ---

 # Data preparation pipeline hosted on AWS

-This is a computing internship project of Gundalai Batkhuu during the ANU Semester 1 2023 hosted by Shine Solutions Group.
+This is my project completed during my software engineering internship hosted by Shine Solutions Group in Canberra in 2023.

 # Table of contents